 Losar Lantern Festival, Bhutan

-The festival is an important part of Bhutanese culture, and it is a time when people come together to celebrate the New Year.
+The festival is an integral part of Bhutanese culture, and it is a time when people come together to celebrate the New Year.

 The festival is a time of hope and positivity, and it is the event that brings together families and friends.
-The lanterns are said to symbolize the release of all of the year’s troubles and worries, and the fireworks display is a spectacular way to end the festival.
+The lanterns symbolize the release of the year’s troubles and worries, and the fireworks display is a spectacular way to end the festival.

 See Related: Summer Festival Madness: Ways to Survive